 Consume Some Crickets

-Crickets are basically all protein.
+Crickets are all protein.
 No fake.
 A single cricket is up to 70 percent protein.
 That’s why people turn to cricket flour or powder as a source of protein.
 For that matter, plenty of brands now market snacks and protein bars that contain whole crickets.
 Are you brave enough to try a buggy source of protein?

 Get a Little Nutty